mattthughes/Last-Trophy/README.md

 ![Mobile Trophy](static/images/trophy-detail-mobile.png)

-This is the Guides Associated with this trophy
+This is the Guide detail view Associated with this trophy

 ![Mobile Guide](static/images/guide-detail-mobile.png)